The 5 Most Important Things I’ve Learned as an Entrepreneur

 - Run away from stress.
 I tell this story in my books All Work, No Pay and Welcome to the Real World, about how my dad looked over my list of bills and he circled them and he wrote the words STRESS.
 He said you want to avoid stress as much as possible.
 When I make financial decisions or decisions on whether or not we should take on certain clients, I keep this in mind.
 I try to turn away situations that could be more stressful than they are worth.

 - You can’t do everything; focus on priorities.
 I still teach myself this every day.
 I used to think I could do everything all the time.
 I can’t.
 I try to focus on my 3-5 main priorities for the day and block out time to do them.
 Anything else may or may not get done.
+For your legal matters and other related permits and paperwork, it’s best to have a professional take charge so no time, energy and resources are wasted.
+There are plenty of Attorneys Salem OR or in your location that can assist.

 - I will always get rejected.
 I thought that once I got “successful” I wouldn’t get rejected.
 Not true.
 I get rejected everyday, but I always go out and find the YES.